isomerpages/jointpoly-ace/_about-us/Ethos and roles of polytechnic educators.md

 ![](/images/54160733_ML.jpg)

-#### Polytechnic Lecturers: Key Teaching and Learning Roles
+#### Polytechnic Educators: Key Teaching and Learning Roles

-The key T&L roles for leadership as well as mentor for polytechnic lecturers in Singapore are shown in the following figure.
+The key T&L roles for leadership as well as mentor for polytechnic educators in Singapore are shown in the following figure.

 Infographic